 setAccount(account, for: session) (iOS) functions, should be one of the accounts from the list you get back in the ConfirmLogin callback.
 Do not use the account inside the session (that you also get back in the ConfirmLogin callback), since there will be no account linked to that session prior to this call.

-Upon receiving confirmEnrol, the app should display a dialog to the user, asking for confirmation that the user wants to create a new account.
+Upon receiving ConfirmEnrol, the app should display a dialog to the user, asking for confirmation that the user wants to create a new account.
 When one or more accounts already exist for that server, one can optionally display additional information to the user, warning about existing accounts.
+The ConfirmEnrol contains a list of all accounts that already exist inside the mobile SDK for that server.
+Next to this, the session contains

 When you do not intend to display the visual hash of the server parameters, disabling the visual hash in the configuration will result in a speedup of 100-300 ms.